ad-auroram/Spring-24-projects/10/project5-library/README.md

-library.html is the main webpage
+library.html is the main webpage that shows all the components.

-html files with "test" in the names better showcase the components, they were used when an element would usually be confined to a certain part of the screen, but for the library showcase would make things look cluttered if that were the case.
+html files with "Test" in the names better showcase the components, they were used when an element's usual formatting would look odd in the main page (like the spinner that follows the mouse).